sonndy/Reddit-Scrapper/README.md

 # Python Package Project

-I am a community college graduate who transferred to Rutgers last semester, during that semester online one of the main social media sites I used to gather information on what was happening at Rutgers was reddit.
-I remember checking it every day to see what was going on and what the students were thinking.
-Now, since I'm on campus I do not want to spend my time browsing reddit to see what’s going on.
 The purpose of my project is to send me a text every day at 10:30 am of the most popular topics on the Rutgers subreddit, since I have the reddit app on my phone that link should take me right to the post on reddit.
-The technology I used was PRAW, a python module that give me access to my reddit account, the python schedule and time library which allow me to schedule the time for my script to run, the smtplib package which enable me to send email to any internet machine with SMTP or ESMTP listener daemon, the Email Message package which allow me to create an email message, and the pandas package which allow me to save and order my data on Jupyter Notebook.
+The technology I used was PRAW, a python module that give me access to my reddit account, the python schedule and time library which allow me to schedule the time for my script to run, the smtplib package which enable me to send email to any internet machine with SMTP or ESMTP listener daemon, and the Email Message package which allow me to create an email message.
+I realized that I needed somewhere to save the data I m getting from reddit, so for my final project I decided to use the sqlite3 package to create a better version of my midterm project.
+With the sqlite3 package I was able to create a connection to a database and update the database file every time I received the top 3 post message.

 ![](./images/SendEmail.PNG)